 Romance In Fort Fisher

-The romantic grove of wind-swept live oak trees have made Fort Fisher a favorite spot for outdoor weddings.
+The romantic grove of wind-swept live oak trees has made Fort Fisher a favorite spot for outdoor weddings.
 Whether it’s a modern beach-themed wedding or the exchange of vows by Civil War re-enactors in period dress, chances are good that you’ll spot a bride and groom posing for photos under the shade of the centuries-old trees that make up the Maritime Forest of Fort Fisher.
 The nearby NC Aquarium at Fort Fisher is a popular reception venue for wedding guests, but it is also a favorite destination of both locals and tourists who spend time in Carolina Beach or Kure Beach.